renerocksai/sublime_zk/README.md

 ### Zettelkasten note folder

 No further configuration is necessary.
-This Zettelkasten package works with SublimeText Projects.
+This Zettelkasten plugin works with SublimeText Projects.
 It will use exactly the same directory where your SublimeText project file is located.

 #### How do I create a project in SublimeText?